ccb-hms/ollama-at-HMS/tutorials/langchainpy.md

 data = loader.load()
 ```

 This file is pretty big.
 Just the preface is 3000 tokens.
 Which means the full document won't fit into the context for the model.
-So we need to split it up into smaller pieces.
+One strategy is to pass a relevant subset (chunk) of your full data.
+There are many ways to chunk (split up) text.
+Langchain has a few [built in functions](https://python.langchain.com/docs/modules/data_connection/document_transformers/) for different text chunking strategies, a user might experiment to find the right size and overlap values for their document(s).

 ```python
 from langchain.text_splitter import RecursiveCharacterTextSplitter